-(1) Name, address, and DEP certificate number of all individuals who worked on the project;

-(2) Location and general description of the project;

-(3) Amount of ACM abated;

-(4) Start and completion dates;

-(5) Name, address, and NYSDOL asbestos handling license number of the air monitoring company;

-(6) Name, address, and ELAP registration number of the laboratory used for air sample analysis;

-(7) Name and address of the site used for disposal of the ACM waste generated by the project;

-(8) Name and address of the asbestos hauler;

-(9) Copy of the [project] abatement contractor's log and the project air sampling log[.];

-(10) Copy of the project monitor's report.

-§ 8.
-Subdivision (a) of Section 1-36 of Chapter 1 of Title 15 of the Rules of the City of New York is amended to read as follows:

-(a) Sampling and analysis shall be performed by:

-(1) a third party who is contracted by the building owner, holds a current NYSDOL asbestos handling license, and is completely independent of all parties involved in the asbestos project.
+- (1) Name, address, and DEP certificate number of all individuals who worked on the project; - (2) Location and general description of the project; - (3) Amount of ACM abated; - (4) Start and completion dates; - (5) Name, address, and NYSDOL asbestos handling license number of the air monitoring company; - (6) Name, address, and ELAP registration number of the laboratory used for air sample analysis; - (7) Name and address of the site used for disposal of the ACM waste generated by the project; - (8) Name and address of the asbestos hauler: - (9) Copy of the [project] abatement contractor's log and the project air sampling log[.]; - (10) Copy of the project monitor's report. - § 8.
+Subdivision (a) of Section 1-36 of Chapter 1 of Title 15 of the Rules of the City of New York is amended to read as follows: - (a) Sampling and analysis shall be performed by: - (1) a third party who is contracted by the building owner, holds a current NYSDOL asbestos handling license, and is completely independent of all parties involved in the asbestos project.
 The third party who conducts air sampling on an asbestos project shall not be a subcontractor of the abatement contractor, and shall not have any business, personal, or other relationship with the abatement contractor.
 The building owner shall select and hire the air monitoring [firm] company without recommendation or reference from the abatement contractor.
-It shall be a violation of this subsection, chargeable against the abatement contractor, the air monitoring [firm] company to conduct air monitoring on an asbestos project where there is a business or personal relationship between the abatement contractor and the air monitoring [firm] company.
+It shall be a violation of this subsection, chargeable against the abatement contractor, the air monitoring [firm] company, and the building owner, for an air monitoring [firm] company, and the abatement contractor and the air monitoring [firm] company.
 It shall be considered prima facie evidence of a business or personal relationship between an abatement contractor and an air monitoring [firm] company.